rotators/fallout-mods/TinyRebalance/Readme.md

 Tiny Rebalance
 -----------------

 This mod changes drug effects of healing and food items, to make some less strong (Stimpaks), and some more valuable (food).
-Also, on deat of a critter, this mod will randomly destroy half of the loot (can be adjusted in the TinyRebalance.ini file).
+Also, on death of a critter, half of the loot will be randomly destroyed (can be adjusted in the TinyRebalance.ini file).

 ## Changes to drug items
 **Stimpak**